mingyuliutw/CoGAN/README.md

 # General

-This is an implementation of the Coupled Generative Adversarial Netowork algorithm.
-For more details please refer to our NIPS paper.
+This is the open source repository for the Coupled Generative Adversarial Network (CoupledGAN or CoGAN) work.
+For more details please refer to our [NIPS paper](https://papers.nips.cc/paper/6544-coupled-generative-adversarial-networks.pdf) or our [arXiv paper](https://arxiv.org/abs/1606.07536).
+Please cite the NIPS paper in your publications if you find the source code useful to your research.

-Please cite CoGAN in your publications if it helps your research:
+Please cite our NIPS paper in your publications if it helps your research:

 @inproceedings{liu2016coupled,
   title={Coupled Generative Adversarial Networks},